tomlof/pylearn-epac/README.md

 --------------------------------

 - `Estimator`: is the basic machine-learning building-bloc of the workflow.
-It is a user-defined object that should implement 4 methods:
+It is a user-defined object that should implement 2 methods.
+   When the object is non-leaf estimator, it should implement fit and transform.
+   When the object is leaf estimator, it should implement fit and predict.
   - `fit(<keyword arguments>)`: return `self`.
   - `transform(<keyword arguments>)`: is called only if the estimator is a non-leaf node. return an array or a dictionary.
 In the latter case, the returned dictionary is added to the downstream data-flow.
   - `predict(<keyword arguments>)`: is called only if the estimator is a leaf node.
 It return an array or a dictionary.
-In the latter the returned dictionary is added to results.
-  - `score(<keyword arguments>)`: is called only if the estimator is a leaf node.
-It return an scalar or a dictionary.
 In the latter the returned dictionary is added to results.
 - `Node ::= Estimator | Pipe | Methods | CV | Permutations`.
 The workflow
    is a tree, made of nodes of several types: